Dove World Outreach Center Quran-burning controversy: Cancellation (postponement) and aftermath

 On September 9, Jones announced the cancellation of the event, and a plan to fly to New York to meet with the Imam of Park51, Feisal Abdul Rauf.
 In an interview on the morning of September 11, the day of the intended protest, he said, "We will definitely not burn the Quran...Not today, not ever."
 Despite the cancellation, visiting protesters from both sides attempted to reach the rally, but a heavy police presence dominated the area.
 A visitor from Atlanta who attempted to burn a Quran had his book and lighter seized by police.

 The World Evangelical Alliance later contacted Jones, asking him to apologize for the planned Quran burning.
 In a public statement, he refused, saying, "We will not repent for standing up for the gospel", adding that Christian churches "have lost their guts to stand up for Christianity.
 But instead, they bow down to the political powers and the false doctrines of the nations."

 As of October 22, 2010, Jones collected a new car which was offered as a reward to Jones in a "quirky radio" ad by a New Jersey Hyundai dealership owned by former New York Giants player, Brad Benson if Jones did not burn Qurans.
 Jones said he did not learn of the reward until several weeks after canceling the burning.

 On January 19, 2011, it was announced that Jones had been banned from entering the United Kingdom by the British Home Secretary Theresa May.
-Jones had been invited to give a speech for a Right-Wing group England is Ours in Milton Keynes.
+Jones had been invited to give a speech for the right-wing group England is Ours in Milton Keynes.